The Best Way to Crack Open a Coconut

-To Extract the Water
+How to Extract the Water

-To Extricate the Meat
+How to Extricate the Meat

 Watch our Kitchen Conundrums expert Thomas Joseph break down the techniques above, as well as demonstrate how to handle young green coconuts: